lepertc/30850Project/README.md

 # 30850Project

-seed - For anything we want to be reproduceable lets use 06022018 as a seed.
-Note for the 5% and 10% sample the seed 20160602 was used.

 ## Data Acquisition

 u_getdata_bikeshare.R - downloads data from 2010-17, cleans up the date variable, takes a long time to run.
 I recommend creating a data file with this so you don't have to run it many times.
 Make sure to install the data.table package.